fl101/awardfares-blog/_posts/2024-04-21-eurobonus-status-match.md

 ### 3. Submit Your Application

 Many airlines have dedicated online forms for status match requests.
-Alternatively, you might need to email the airline's loyalty program department directly.
+Alternatively, you might need to directly email the airline's loyalty program department.
 Their contact information should be available on the airline's website.

 ### 4. Include Necessary Information